 Motion/Second: Peixoto/Buckholz.
+Ayes: All.
+Motion passed.
+APPROVED AS RECOMMENDED.

-4. ACTION: APPROVAL OF THE MINUTES OF THE JUNE 14, 2017 HOUSING COMMISSION MEETING

-Recommendation: Approve the minutes of the June 14, 2017 Housing Commission meeting as presented.
+4. ACTION: APPROVAL OF THE MINUTES OF THE JUNE 14, 2017 HOUSING COMMISSION MEETING Recommendation: Approve the minutes of the June 14, 2017 Housing Commission meeting as presented.

-Motion/Second: Peixoto/Buckholz

-Ayes: 6; 1 abstention: Cmr.
+Motion/Second: Peixoto/Buckholz Ayes: 6; 1 abstention: Cmr.
 Steiner.
 Motion passed.
 APPROVED AS RECOMMENDED.

-5. PUBLIC COMMENT - ON MATTERS NOT ON THE AGENDA
+5. PUBLIC COMMENT - ON MATTERS NOT ON THE AGENDA None.

-None.